-Helps undergraduate students to study out of state in the West for less (150 percent of resident tuition) at some 145 institutions in 15 WICHE states.
+Helps undergraduate students to study out of state in the West for less (150 percent of resident tuition) at more than 150 institutions in the WICHE member states.

 A meeting of postsecondary leaders to discuss the implications of the Common Core State Standards for higher education in the Western region.